How to Break into Corporate Finance: Step-by-Step Guide

 Typical responsibilities include:

-• Analyzing financial statements and performance metrics
+- Analyzing financial statements and performance metrics

-• Building budgets and forecasts
+- Building budgets and financial forecasts

-• Managing capital structure (debt vs. equity)
+- Managing capital structure (debt and equity)

-• Evaluating mergers, acquisitions, and investments
+- Evaluating mergers, acquisitions, and investments

 Step 1: Understand the Career Paths